cdcarson/frieda/README.md

   - Whether to save the above settings to `.friedarc.json`
 - Query the schema at `DATABASE_URL`.
 - Generate and save the

+## Known Limitations

+#### Models are not created for views.
+ MySQL does not allow comments on view columns.
+Adding accurately typed views would necessitate introducing a schema file, that is, a separate source of truth from the database, which is not in the cards.

 # FROM BEFORE
 ## Javascript types